 Plumber Apprenticeship Program

-Plumbing is a registered apprenticeship program.
-The Area II Plumbers JATC administers the program and contracts with Chemeketa to provide courses for registered apprentices.
+Area II Plumbers JATC administers the Plumber program contracts with Chemeketa to provides courses in this registered apprenticeship program.

 How to Apply

 Application openings Notify Me set by Area II Plumbers JATC

 Plumber classes are not open to the public - plumbing apprentices only